 - Adding focus to any HTML element

-This is the first article in a four-part series by Richard Corby, web accessibility expert and partner at Webbism.
+This is the last article in a four-part series by Richard Corby, web accessibility expert and partner at Webbism.